Elks Tower

-Overview

-Elks Tower is located at 6446 Riverside Boulevard in Sacramento, California.
-Built in the style of the Italian Renaissance, it stands fourteen stories tall, and is home to the transmitting tower for the KRXQ.
+Elks Tower is an Italian Renaissance building located at 921 11th Street in Sacramento, California.
+It stands fourteen stories tall, and is the former home to the transmitting tower for the KRXQ.
 At the time of its construction, it not only was a home for the Elks, it also had approximately 100 hotel rooms and a storefront.
-The Benevolent and Protective Order of Elks, the group which commissioned the building, is a fraternal order founded in 1868.

 History

 Early history

 This led to the construction of a new, 226-foot-tall Elks Temple, built out of brick and steel, located at the northeast corner of 11th and J Street.
 It was dedicated as the home of Sacramento Elks Lodge No. 6 on June 22, 1926.

 Late 1960s

 In 1968, the thirteenth floor of the building became home to the newly created 98.5 FM radio station, today's KRXQ.

 Amenities and configuration of the building during the late 1960s

 Current use

 The Elks Tower is now a venue which can be booked for events, such as weddings and parties.
 In 2019, Steve Ayers, the current owner of the building at the time, requested a reconsideration of a gambling license for a cardroom at Elk's Tower; this was ultimately denied by the California Gambling Control Commission.